quantum-tinkerer/MeanFi/docs/source/tutorial/strained_graphene.md

 # Strained graphene

-To showcase how meanfi can be used to study supercell calculations, we consider a strained graphene system.
-We use the physics and the system from https://arxiv.org/pdf/2104.00573
+We showcase the interface between `meanfi` and `Kwant` with a strained graphene supercell.
+In this tutorial, we qualitatively reproduce the results from [1](https://doi.org/10.1088/2053-1583/ac0b48).

 ## Model creation:

-We first create the atomistic model in kwant:
+We first create the atomistic model in `Kwant`.
+The complete source code of this example can be found in [`strained_graphene_kwant.py`](./scripts/strained_graphene_kwant.py).
+To reduce the computational cost, we perform the calculations with a $10 \times 10$ supercell whereas in [1](https://doi.org/10.1088/2053-1583/ac0b48) the calculations were performed with a $25 \times 25$ supercell.
+Thus, the agreement throughout the tutorial is only qualitative.

 ```{code-cell} ipython3
 import kwant